dojoengine/book/src/tutorial/onchain-chess/3-legal.md

     }
 ```

-Now implement your test functions that check invalid moves and can be able to return errors.
+Finish by making your tests.
+These should find wrong moves and give back errors.

 ## Need help?

-If you are stuck? don't hesitate to ask questions at [Dojo community](https://discord.gg/akd2yfuRS3)!
+If you're stuck, don't hesitate to ask questions at the [Dojo community](https://discord.gg/akd2yfuRS3)!

-Here is the [answer](https://github.com/rkdud007/chess-dojo/blob/tutoralv2/src/systems/move.cairo) for chapter 3.
+You can find the [answer](https://github.com/rkdud007/chess-dojo/blob/tutoralv2/src/systems/move.cairo) for chapter 3 here.